 6 Best Privacy Conscious Email Service Providers

 In the wake of the Snowden’s Revelation, most people are anxiously looking for the best anonymous email service provider to improve their internet privacy and security.
 Emails are central to any sound communication system as they transmit sensitive information which if compromised, can result in irreparable loss.

 We provide you with a list of the 6 most secure email service providers.

 TorGuard is an anonymous email that is highly recommended.
-The anonymous email comes with OpenPGP Encryption to help you communicate in privacy, protects your email against Man in the Middle Attacks, and provides you with True Inbox Privacy to prevent an email provider snoop your inbox for marketing as well as advertising purposes.
+The anonymous email comes with OpenPGP Encryption to help you communicate in privacy, protect your email against Man in the Middle Attacks and provides you with True Inbox Privacy to prevent an email provider from snooping your inbox for marketing as well as advertising purposes.

 With Tor you get:

 End to end security and protection

 MITM attack protection